bluefroguk1/empire-dump/content/Wiki/Senate Motions/Accept Orcs of the Great Forest treaty.md

 ---

 __NOTOC__
-The Senate ratifies the treaty with the Orcs of the Great [[Forest]].
+The Senate ratifies the treaty with the Orcs of the Great Forest.
 Proposed by [[Holberg]], Seconded by [[Feroz]].
 ### Overview
 * The motion to accept this peace treaty with the [[Great Forest Orcs]] was passed